 In a state that has its fair share of famous national parks, little-known Natural Bridges National Monument gets overlooked.
 That’s okay, because now you know!
 This hidden gem is well worth driving out of your way.
-But if you’re traveling from Bryce Canyon to Canyonlands or Arches, you’re in luck as it will en route.
+But if you’re traveling from Bryce Canyon to Canyonlands or Arches, you’re in luck as it will be en route.
 Stop and spend an hour or two.
 You won’t regret it.
-Cost: Car $10.
-(If you’re visiting multiple parks in the same year, consider the Annual National Park and Federal Lands Pass for $80.)

 KidTripster Tip: Even though Natural Bridges is a national monument and not a national park, it still has a Junior Ranger program.
-Stop at the visitors center to pick up your child’s booklet.
-When completed, he or she can turn it in for a junior ranger badge.
+Stop at the visitor center to pick up your child’s booklet.
+When completed, he or she can turn it in for a Junior Ranger badge.

 What to do?

 And what a payoff!
 Sipapu is the largest and most spectacular of the three bridges at the monument.
-(It’s the second largest natural bridge in the world behind Rainbow Bridge in Glen Canyon.)
+It’s the second largest natural bridge in the world behind Rainbow Bridge in Glen Canyon.
 The opening nearly could house the dome of the United States Capitol!
 Its name means “the place of emergence,” an entryway by which the Hopi believe their ancestors came into this world.
-It’s considered middle-aged as far as bridges go, older than Kachina Bridge but younger than Owachomo, both of which can be seen in this park.
+It’s considered middle-aged as far as bridges go, older than Kachina but younger than Owachomo, both of which can be seen in this park.
 Formed thousands of years ago by a river - not wind (like arches) - Sipapu will someday collapse and erode as part of the endless cycle of change.
-Best to get there while you can!
+Best to get here while you can.

 KidTripster Tip: Be prepared for the relentless sun with sunscreen and a wide-brimmed hat.
 And bring more water than you think you’ll need.
 Once you make it to the bridge, sit in the shade of the Gambel's oak grove and have a snack while admiring the bridge’s beauty.